Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure new product images are uploaded successfully. | New product images are uploaded successfully.
 [Product image](wireframes/product_image.png) - [Product image2](wireframes/product_image2.png) | PASS
 Ensure the appropiate message is displayed when a product has been updated successfully. | The appropiate message is displayed when a product has been updated successfully.
 When product has been updated, the admin is redirected to the specific product detail page.
 [Edit success](wireframes/edit_success.png) | PASS
 Ensure when a new product is added they are redirected to that specific product detail page with the correct id displayed in the browser. | When a new product is added they are redirected to that specific product detail page with the correct id displayed in the browser.
 [Add products2](wireframes/addproduct_id.png) | PASS
 Ensure the appropiate messages is displayed when a product has been deleted. | The appropiate messages is displayed when a product has been deleted.
-[Delete product](wireframes/delete_product.png)
+[Delete product](wireframes/delete_product.png) | PASS
 Ensure when logged in as the Superuser, Edit and Delete buttons are displayed on the products page and the products detail page. | When logged in as the Superuser, Edit and Delete buttons are displayed on the products page and the products detail page.
 [Edit delete1](wireframes/edit_delete1.png) - [Edit delete2](wireframes/edit_delete2.png) | PASS
 Ensure defensive programming is installed to prevent against someone from deleting or editing our products on the off chance they know the correct URLs. | Defensive programming is installed to prevent against someone from deleting or editing our products on the off chance they know the correct URLs.
 [Defensive programming](wireframes/defensive_prog.png) | PASS
 Ensure when the site owner is uploading a new car image, they are provided with the correct message as to what the image will be. | When the site owner is uploading a new car image, they are provided with the correct message as to what the image will be.
 [Image select](wireframes/select_image.png) | PASS